Cheatsheet-lang/JavaScript/README.md

 **Prompt**
 Displays a message to the user and also takes input from the user.
 It returns the input value to the user.

+## Callbacks

+Callbacks are JavaScript's way of implementing asynchronous programming.
+A callback is a function that is passed as an argument to another function and is executed after its parent function has been completed.

+javascript
+function callback() {
+    console.log("Callback function");
+}

+function parentFunction(callback) {
+    console.log("Parent function");
+    callback();
+}

+If the callback is an anonymous function, then we can also directly call the function at the time of parent call.

+javascript
+function parentFunction(callback) {
+    console.log("Parent function");
+    callback();
+}

+parentFunction(function() {
+    console.log("Callback function");
+});

+## Arrow functions

+These are a type of functions that are used to write the functions in a short way.
+They are anonymous functions, with a special syntax.

+It is named an arrow function, because of the arrow symbol `=>` in the syntax.

+javascript
+var functionName = (param1, param2, ...) => {
+    // function body
+    return value;
+}

+If the function has only one statement, then we can remove the curly braces and the return keyword.

+javascript
+var functionName = (param1, param2, ...) => statement;

+If the function has only one parameter, then we can remove the parenthesis.

+javascript
+var functionName = param1 => {
+    // function body
+    return value;
+}

+They are generally used with JS's native functions like `map`, `filter`, `reduce`, etc. When we need to apply the same operation to a set of values.

+## Promises

+These are the basics of asynchronous programming in JS.
+A promise is an object that may produce a single value some time in the future.
+Either a resolved value or a reason that it's not resolved.

+javascript

 ```javascript
 var name = prompt("Enter your name");